TriPSs/Moneybird-API/README.md

 > Moneybird API client for PHP

+## Requirements
+To use the Moneybird API client, the following things are required:
++ Get yourself a Moneybird account.
+[Can be done here!](https://www.moneybird.nl/aanmelden/)
++ Create a personal access token.
+[Can be done here!](https://moneybird.com/user/applications/new)
++ Get your administration id.

 ## Getting started

 Requiring the included autoloader.
 If you're using Composer, you can skip this step.